hot-compute/training/django/README.md

 django-admin startproject mysite
 ```

-And then to start the dev web server, this command can be used:
+And then to start the dev web server, this command can be used after entering the first mysite directory:

 ```
 python manage.py runserver